For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Learn more about the UHC/BCHC partnership

-Advancing Urban Health in Latin American Cities
+Advancing Urban Health in Latin America

-Salud Urbana en América Latina (SALURBAL) or Urban Health in Latin America, is a five-year project launched in April 2017.
-The project is coordinated by Dornsife’s Urban Health Collaborative.
-SALURBAL has partners throughout Latin America and in the United States who work together to study how urban environments and policies impact the health of residents in Latin American cities.
+Salud Urbana en América Latina (SALURBAL) was launched in April 2017 and is coordinated by Dornsife’s Urban Health Collaborative.
+SALURBAL partners throughout Latin America and the United States work together to study how urban environments and policies impact the health of residents in Latin American cities.
+The first phase of SALURBAL (2017-2023) was funded as part of the Wellcome Trust’s Our Planet, Our Health initiative.

 Learn more about SALURBAL